tin-cat/emailqueue/README.md

   * **foreign_id_a**: Optional, an id number for your internal records. e.g. Your internal id of the user who has sent this email.
   * **foreign_id_b**: Optional, a secondary id number for your internal records.
   * **priority**: The priority of this email in relation to others: The lower the priority, the sooner it will be sent. e.g. An email with priority 10 will be sent first even if one thousand emails with priority 11 have been injected before.
+Defaults to 10.
-  * **is_immediate**: Set it to true to queue this email to be delivered as soon as possible. (doesn't overrides priority setting)
+  * **is_immediate**: Set it to true to queue this email to be delivered as soon as possible. (doesn't overrides priority setting) Defaults to true.
   * **is_send_now**: Set it to true to make this email be sent right now, without waiting for the next delivery call.
 This effectively gets rid of the queueing capabilities of emailqueue and can delay the execution of your script a little while the SMTP connection is done.
 Use it in those cases where you don't want your users to wait not even a minute to receive your message.
+Defaults to false.
   * **date_queued**: If specified, this message will be sent only when the given timestamp has been reached.
-Leave it to false to send the message as soon as possible. (doesn't overrides priority setting)
+Leave it to false to send the message as soon as possible. (doesn't overrides priority setting).
   * **is_html**: Whether the given "content" parameter contains HTML or not.
+Defaults to true.
   * **from**: The sender email address
   * **from_name**: The sender name
   * **to**: The addressee email address